 The Stark County District Library Board of Trustees is a made up of individuals appointed by the Stark County Commissioners and the Court of Common Pleas.
 They are appointed for seven year terms and hold fiduciary responsibility for the Stark County District Library.

-For Stark County District Library Board of Trustees meeting documents, please follow this link to Issuu.com.
+Stay informed by browsing Stark County District Library's Board of Trustees meeting documents on Issuu.com.

 August (no meeting)